 (i) to do any thing incidental to a matter mentioned in this subsection.

-(2) A delegation under subsection (1)(g) shall be revocable at will and no delegation shall prevent the exercise of any power or the performance of any function by the Commission.
+(2) A delegation under subsection (1)(g) shall be revocable at will and no delegation shall prevent the exercise of any power or the performance of any function by the Authority.

-(3) The powers conferred by subsection (1) are in addition to any other powers conferred on the Commission by this Act.
+(3) The powers conferred by subsection (1) are in addition to any other powers conferred on the Authority by this or any other Act.

 [Section 22 amended by No. 62 of 1983 s.4; No. 84 of 1994 s.46; No. 14 of 1996 s.4; No. 49 of 1996 s.64; No. 38 of 2005 s.
-15.]
+15; No. 28 of 2006 s.
+327 and 332.]

 23. Power to take lease

-(1) For the purposes of this Act the Commission may, with the consent of the Minister, take land on lease for such period and subject to such covenants and conditions as it thinks reasonable.
+(1) For the purposes of this Act the Authority may, with the consent of the Minister, take land on lease for such period and subject to such covenants and conditions as it thinks reasonable.

-(2) The powers conferred on the Commission by this Act in respect of land held by the Commission may, subject to the express or implied covenants and conditions of the lease, be exercised by the Commission in respect of land taken by it on lease.
+(2) The powers conferred on the Authority by this Act in respect of land held by the Authority may, subject to the express or implied covenants and conditions of the lease, be exercised by the Authority in respect of land taken by it on lease.

+[Section 23 amended No. 28 of 2006 s.
+332.]

 24. Payment of rates to local government

-(1) Notwithstanding any provision to the contrary in any Act, the Commission in respect of vacant rateable land acquired within the district of a local government, shall be liable to pay rates thereon out of moneys standing to the credit of the Fund to that local government, and the land shall be deemed to continue to be rateable land; but in the case of vacant land other than subdivided land no such liability shall arise until the land has been held vacant by the Commission for a period of at least 2 years and in the case of vacant subdivided land no such liability shall arise until the land has been held vacant by the Commission for a period of at least one year.
+(1) Notwithstanding any provision to the contrary in any Act, the Authority in respect of vacant rateable land acquired within the district of a local government, shall be liable to pay rates thereon out of moneys standing to the credit of the Fund to that local government, and the land shall be deemed to continue to be rateable land; but in the case of vacant land other than subdivided land no such liability shall arise until the land has been held vacant by the Authority for a period of at least 2 years and in the case of vacant subdivided land no such liability shall arise until the land has been held vacant by the Authority for a period of at least one year.

 (2) In this section “subdivided land” means an allotment of land, shown on an approved plan or diagram of subdivision deposited under the Transfer of Land Act 1893 with the Department within the meaning of that Act to be of an area not exceeding 10 000 square metres, or, if no such plan or diagram is so deposited, an allotment of land determined under that Act to be of an area not exceeding 10 000 square metres.

-[Section 24 amended by No. 14 of 1996 s.4; No. 49 of 1996 s.64; No. 81 of 1996 s.153(1).]
+[Section 24 amended by No. 14 of 1996 s.4; No. 49 of 1996 s.64; No. 81 of 1996 s.153(1); No. 28 of 2006 s.
+332.]

 Division 2 — Dealings with property generally